majacannavo/jterm21/geog323/portfolio/malcomb/rp-malcomb.md

 Collected by trained USAID staff using GPS receivers.
 GPS readings correspond to center of household cluster (one randomized point per household cluster).

+In this analysis, we use the variables listed in **Table 1** to determine the average adaptive capacity of each TA area.
+Data transformations are outlined below.

 *Table 1.
 Variables used in calculating adaptive capacity.*

 | Variable Code | Definition |